LeeVaughn/tic-tac-toe/README.md

 ## Future Improvements
 * Improve the play of the computer.
 * Allow the players to return directly to the game board and skip the start screen when they select play again from the end screen.
+* Separate some of the major functions into seperate JS files.

 ## Links
 * Project homepage: https://leevaughn.github.io/tic-tac-toe/